LordKirigiri/Language_study/anglish/Eng_May24.md

 13. The last time I law Rachel she was **hobbling** around with a stick
 14. the Anglo-Saxon **Chronicle**
 15. The firm was accused of **dubious** accounting practices
-16. The aim of the association is to **perpetuate** the skills of traditional funiture design
+16. The aim of the association is to **perpetuate** the skills of traditional furniture design
 17. The historical evidence supporting this is **substantial**
 18. the five petals of the rose represent the five stations of female life--birth, **menstruation**, motherhood, **menopause** and death
 19. He was **huffing and puffing** by the time he got to the top